 1 | Balkan whipsnake |

 One of Greece’s most common and fastest snakes.
 Balkan whipsnakes (Hierophis gemonensis) live all over Greece, from north to south, from west to east.
-They measure 120-150cm, and primarily inhabit Mediterranean shrubland, rural gardens and cultivated land like olive plantations, where they sometimes rest on olive tree branches themselves.
+Adults are usually a metre, with an absolute maximum of 130cm.
+They primarily inhabit Mediterranean shrubland, rural gardens and cultivated land like olive plantations, where they sometimes rest on olive tree branches themselves.

 The Balkan whipsnake has black spots on its upper body, with plainer olive tones on its lower body.
 It has round pupils, and smooth scales to touch.
 Males are larger than females, partially because this is a wrestling snake that engages in ritual combat for female affections, a sight which probably terrified invading Turkish armies back in the day.
 There has never been a fully fledged study on this species’ diet, but there’s plenty of anecdotal sightings, such as a Balkan whipsnake swallowing a dice snake whole in Croatia.
 Smooth snakes and Aesculapian snakes are also confirmed meals.
 They seem to shun mammals in favour of lizards and other reptiles.